winterofcode/Reports-2021/goutham-katipelly.md

 - In the second phase my objective was to implement the calculators in the geometry section.
 - I started with the parabola and implemented the parabola calculator, incorporated the main formulas of the parabola.
 After implementing the parabola calculator I had to change the representation by adding two forms of parabola.
 The same thing was implemented in ellipse.
 - In the similar way I started implementing the calculator for ellipse.
 I also added a new npm package called Fractional to convert decimals into fractional form.
-- Here are the links to my PR :
+- Here are the links to my PRs :
 - [Added Einstein photo electric, angular momentum,velocity,radius of electron calculators.](https://github.com/Tech-N-Science/FunwithScience/pull/275)
 - [Added more Calculators](https://github.com/Tech-N-Science/FunwithScience/pull/304)
 - [Added Parabola Calculator and Crompton Wavelength](https://github.com/Tech-N-Science/FunwithScience/pull/318)